Scripture Reference: Genesis 18:1-15; 21:1-7

 It was a very hot day!
 The sun was beating down, and no breeze was blowing.
 Suddenly Abraham looked up and saw three travellers coming toward his tent.
 Abraham bowed to the travellers and said, “Hello!
 Please stay awhile and rest under these trees near my tent.
 It’s cool and shady here.
-And if you’ll rest awhile, I’ll bring you water to wash your tired, dusty feet and give you something to eat and drink.
+And if you rest awhile, I’ll bring you water to wash your tired, dusty feet and give you something to eat and drink.

 Then the visitors accepted Abraham’s kind offer and settled down in the shade of the trees.

 “Thank you,” they said.

 Abraham hurried into the tent.
 “Sarah!” he cried, “We have visitors!
 Quickly bake some bread for them while I see to the preparing of the meat for their dinner.”

-Later Abraham brought out milk and cheese and meat for the visitors to eat.
+Later Abraham brought milk, cheese, and meat for the visitors.
 While they ate, Abraham stood nearby.
 One visitor said to Abraham, “God is going to keep His promise to you.
 When I come to visit you next year, Sarah will have a baby boy.”

 Sarah was inside the tent, listening to the men talk.
 She laughed to herself.
 “That’s impossible!” she thought.
 “Abraham and I are much too old to have children.”

 The man said, “Why did Sarah laugh?
 Is anything too hard for God to do?
 When I come back next year, Sarah will have a son.
 You can always trust what God says.”

 Sarah was very surprised that the visitors knew what she was thinking.
-She hadn’t said anything out loud and yet they knew what she said to herself!
+She hadn’t said anything out loud, yet they knew what she said to herself!
 These were not just ordinary visitors.
-One of the visitors was the Lord and the other two were angels.
+One of the visitors was the Lord, and the other two were angels.